Back to Course

 Lessons

-Each of the above units contain anywhere from 1 to 7 lessons.
-Your goal should be to complete 1 lesson a week.
-There are 32 lessons and each should take about 3-4 hours to complete.
-The lessons are made up of a mixture of the following assignments.
+Each of the above units contain a number of related lessons.
+Your goal should be to complete one lesson a week.
+There are 32 lessons; each lesson should take about 3 to 4 hours to complete.
+The lessons are made up of a mixture of the following assignments:

 Readings